magentabusiness/magentabusiness.github.io/docs/paas/eu/devices-library/iotracker-multi-sensor-tracker.md

 ---
 layout: devices-library-article
-title: How to connect ioTracker Multi-sensor tracker to ThingsBoard?
+title: How to connect ioTracker Multi-sensor tracker to IoT Hub?
 category: Other devices
 connectivity: LoRaWAN®
 vendor: ioThings